Farzan-Nadeem/tab-creator/README.md

-A simple app created using React for creating guitar tabs.
+A simple app made with React for creating guitar tabs

 Can be accessed from